kontent-ai/gatsby-packages/README.md

 This relationship is captured in the `contentItems` navigation property of all *content type* nodes.
 For all *content item* nodes, it can be found in the `contentType` navigation property.

 You can use the GraphiQL interface to experiment with the data structures produced by the source plugin.
-For instance, you can fetch content items of the *Project reference* type (by querying `allKenticoCloudItemProjectReference`) and use the `contentType` navigation property to get a full list of all of the elements in the underlying content type.
+For instance, you can fetch a content item of the *Project reference* type (by querying `kenticoCloudItemProjectReference`) and use the `contentType` navigation property to get a full list of all of the elements in the underlying content type.
 Like so:

     {
-      allKenticoCloudItemProjectReference {
-        edges {
-          node {
+        kenticoCloudItemProjectReference {
             name___teaser_image__name {
               value
             }
   	        contentType {
                 elements {
                     codename
-              }
-            }
                 }
             }
         }
     }

 #### Language variant relationships